Marine Air Terminal: Pan Am Shuttle

 Pan Am announced its Pan Am Shuttle service from New York to Boston and Washington in 1986, having purchased the rights to New York Air's shuttle service.
-The airline initially planned to operate from two gates at the main terminal, but these gates were too small to fit the Boeing 727 and Airbus A300 fleet on the route, so Pan Am built new gates at the terminal.
+The airline initially planned to operate from two gates at the main terminal, but these gates were too small to fit the Boeing 727 and Airbus A300 fleet on the route, so Pan Am built new gates at the Marine Air Terminal.
 Construction of these gates began at the end of August 1986.
 Pan Am spent $23 million to build a prefabricated structure next to the main building.
 The structure was completed in 41 days, as Pan Am was contractually obligated to begin shuttle flights by October 1986.
 Local politicians and preservationists were irate at the changes.
 Days before the renovations were to be completed, several politicians attempted to halt the project, claiming that the Port Authority had illegally modified the portion of the terminal that had been designated as a landmark.
 Port Authority executives said they were only renovating a portion of the building that was not protected by the landmark designation.
 Rocco Manniello, who operated a small Italian restaurant at the rear of the main building, renovated his restaurant during this time.

 Pan Am Shuttle flights started operating from the Marine Air Terminal on October 1, 1986.
 The terminal was relatively remote, being about 0.25 mi from the other buildings at LaGuardia Airport.
 Taxicabs had to take a circuitous route to access the terminal, and taxi drivers were hesitant to pick up passengers at the terminal, prompting Pan Am to sponsor giveaways for taxi drivers who drove there.
 As a result, the shuttle was initially unable to compete with Eastern Air Lines, which carried the majority of passengers who flew between New York and Boston.
-To attract passengers, Pan Am started operating a ferry line between Wall Street and the terminal in August 1987.
+To attract passengers, Pan Am started operating a ferry line between Wall Street and the terminal in August 1987 and added an intermediate stop at the East 34th Street Ferry Landing to the route in July 1988.
 This improved ridership to the point that Pan Am Shuttle was one of the airline's only profitable routes.
 Pan Am also opened a club for business flyers within the terminal.
 Nonetheless, by 1990, Pan Am sought to sell the shuttle.